kstobiecki/nest-task/README.md

 Treat us as total noobs so everything what can be "fancy" would be nice to explain somehow -> comment in the code / README

 Good Luck!!!

+## Documentation

+Api was documented using Swagger.
+After running `npm run start` you can find swagger UI under `http://localhost:3000/api/`